 The Markers list displays all markers in your project.
-Markers that were added in Vegas Pro Connect include a Delete button that you can tap to remove the marker.
+Markers that were added in Vegas Pro Connect include a Delete button (S) that you can tap to remove the marker.

-Markers that were added in Vegas Pro cannot be deleted in Vegas Pro Connect.
+Markers that were added in VEGAS Pro cannot be deleted in Vegas Pro Connect.

 Item Description Timecode Displays the timecode value at the cursor position.
 Trackbar Represents the length of your project.
 Drag the handle to move the cursor forward or backward in your project.
-Previous Marker Tap Previous Marker Previous Frame Tap Previous Frame with to move the cursor to the previous frame.
-Play Tap Play by to start playback from the cursor position.
-Next Frame Tap Next Frame IV to move the cursor to the next frame.
-Next Marker Tap Next Marker to move the cursor to the next marker.
-Markers Tap a marker type to add a marker at the current cursor position.
+Previous Marker Tap Previous Marker to move the cursor to the previous marker.
+Previous Frame Tap Previous Frame to move the cursor to the previous frame.
+Play Tap Play to start playback from the cursor position.
+Next Frame Tap Next Frame to move the cursor to the next frame.
+Next Marker Tap Next Marker Markers Tap a marker type to add a marker at the current cursor position.
 Custom: Adds a marker and prompts you to type a custom label.
 Check Color: Adds a marker labeled "Check Color."
 Check Mix: Adds a marker labeled "Check Mix."
 SFX: Adds a marker labeled "SFX."
 Edit: Adds a marker labeled "Edit."

-Markers that you add in Vegas Pro Connect will be displayed in blue until you sync your project.
-When Vegas Pro Connect is connected (), you can tap Home to sync the markers on your device with your Vegas Pro project.
+Item Description 📝 Markers that you add in Vegas Pro Connect will be displayed in blue 👂 until you sync your project.
+When Vegas Pro Connect is connected (🍙), you can tap Home to sync the markers on your device with your VEGAS Pro project.
 If you're reviewing your project on the go, your markers will be synced the next time you start Vegas Pro while Vegas Pro Connect is connected.